ccb-hms/GWASCatalogSearchDB/README.md

   - count of how many metadata points are indirectly mapped to those terms via a more specific term in the hierarchy (`Inherited` column).
 - `efo_edges` and `efo_entailed_edges` contain, respectively, the asserted and entailed hierarchical (IS-A/SubClassOf) relationships between terms in EFO.
 - `efo_synonyms` contains the potentially multiple synonyms (in the `Object` column) of each EFO term (given in the `Subject` column).
+- `version_info` contains the timestamps of download of the GWAS Catalog tables and the EFO version.

 ### Querying the database
 `src/query_database.py` contains a search function (described below) to query the `gwascatalog_search.db` database for records annotated/mapped to a user-specified set of EFO traits.